Back to Blog

 This is actual software engineering.
 Most agencies don't have this skill in-house, can't hire it cheaply, and can't train it quickly.

 WordPress SEO is procedural — install Yoast, fill in fields, check boxes.
-Next.js SEO is conceptual — you need to understand how search engines crawl, how metadata works, how page speed affects rankings.
+Next.js SEO is conceptual — you need to understand how search engines and AI crawlers process your content, how metadata generation works at build time vs. request time, how page speed affects rankings at the code level.

-That's a massive barrier.
+That's a massive skill barrier.
 And it's the main reason agencies avoid Next.js.

 Agency Economics Favor WordPress